 What's the difference between Control4 and consumer systems?

-Control4, Crestron, and Savant are professional-grade platforms sold exclusively through certified dealers.
-More reliable, more customizable, and more expensive.
-For a luxury custom home, they’re worth the premium — designed to work together and be serviced long-term.
+Control4, Crestron, and Savant are professional platforms sold only through certified dealers.
+More reliable, more customizable, more expensive.
+For a luxury custom home, the premium is worth it — they're designed to work together long-term.

-Ready to Design Your Smart Home From the Ground Up?
+Let's Design Your Smart Home From the Ground Up

-The best smart homes aren’t purchased — they’re designed.
-The decisions made during planning determine what’s possible, what it costs, and how well it works ten years from now.
+The best smart homes aren't purchased — they're designed.
+The decisions you make during planning determine what's possible, what it costs, and how well it works a decade from now.

 Schedule a free consultation →

-Or take a look at our home designs to see the kind of high-performance builds where these systems live.
+Or check out our home designs to see the kind of high-performance builds where these systems actually live.